Ivy-Apps/ivy-wallet/README.md

 ## How to build?
 1. Clone the repository
-1. Open with Android Studio
+2. Open with Android Studio
-1. Everything should sync and build automatically
+3. Everything should sync and build automatically

-## How to contribute?
-- Submit pull requests for bug fixes / code improvements
-- Create new issues to give us ideas and feedback
-- Implement and submit PRs for opened issues
-- [Download Ivy Wallet](https://play.google.com/store/apps/details?id=com.ivy.wallet) and leave us a review
+- _If any build problems occurr, please open a new issue including the logs._

 ## Contributors [(see graph)](https://github.com/ILIYANGERMANOV/ivy-wallet/graphs/contributors)
 ### Why to contribute?